Spyder-Academy/spyderacademy/content/education/EMAs.md

 Here is an example chart with the 9, 21, and 50 EMAs.
 ![Chart setup with 9/21/50 EMAs](images/EMA_img3.png)
-- Blue line is the 9EMA, Pink line is the 21EMA, Yellow line is the 50EMA
+- Blue line is the 9EMA, pink line is the 21EMA, yellow line is the 50EMA
 - This is a textbook example of retracing back to the 9EMA before rejecting and continuing the move down.
 - Entering after the testing candle closes and get the rejection that I am looking for and trim along the way down.
 (ALWAYS trim into strength)
 - In terms of stops, a close over the EMAs would invalidate the trade.

 ## Risk Management
 While the 9, 21, and 50 EMA strategy can be a very powerful tool, it's important to remember that no strategy is perfect.
 There will always be false signals.
-Aways have a plan for managing ris, which should include setting stop-loss levels and deciding in advance how much you are willing to risk on any single trade.
+Aways have a plan for managing risk, which should include setting stop-loss levels and deciding in advance how much you are willing to risk on any single trade.